 1968: Birmingham through early August, then up to Oakland, where the A’s had moved that year.

 1969: Iowa Oaks (Triple A), Lodi (Single A), and stints with the big club in June, August, and September.
-“Al’s speed and daring made him a great crowd-pleaser,” said Oaks general manager Bob Morris that June.12
+“Al’s speed and daring made him a great crowdpleaser,” said Oaks general manager Bob Morris that June.12

 1970: Iowa, then Oakland in August and September.
-After Lewis was picked off base twice in September, one sarcastic newspaperman quipped, “The Panamanian Express is a local that stops between first and second.”
-However, on September 27, starting in left field at Anaheim Stadium, Allan hit his one major-league homer, off the Angels’ Greg Garrett in a 9-4 loss.
+After Lewis got picked off base twice in September, one sarcastic newspaperman quipped, “The Panamanian Express is a local that stops between first and second.”13 However, on September 27, starting in left field at Anaheim Stadium, Allan hit his one major-league homer, off the Angels’ Greg Garrett, in a 9-4 loss.

-1971: Lewis broke an ankle in spring training and was reassigned to Double-A Birmingham.
-He saw no big-league action that year.
+1971: Lewis broke an ankle in spring training and was reassigned to Double-A Birmingham.14 He saw no big-league action that year.

 The 1972 and 1973 seasons are worthy of more attention because Lewis got to appear in the postseason.
 In 1972 he remained at Birmingham until Oakland recalled him in September.
 His last of just six major-league hits came in a September 29 start.
 Lewis was not on the playoff roster, but after Bert Campaneris threw his bat at Tigers reliever Lerrin Lagrow, Finley called him in case Campy was suspended.
 Instead, Reggie Jackson tore his hamstring in the last playoff game while sliding home on a double steal, and Lewis went to the World Series.

 After the A’s won their second of three straight championships, they voted Lewis a one-tenth Series share.
 In December, though, the team assigned him outright to Tucson.
 He never played again.
-Around that time, Bowie Kuhn was talking up the possibility of a designated-runner rule.
-In March 1974 Charlie Finley signed Olympic sprinter Herb Washington to be Oakland’s new pinch-runner deluxe.
+Around that time, Commissioner Bowie Kuhn was talking up the possibility of a designated-runner rule.18 In March 1974, Charlie Finley signed Olympic sprinter Herb Washington to be Oakland’s new pinch-runner deluxe.

 Before the 1973 season, Lewis had said, “I’d like to go as far as I can with my role and then be a scout in Latin America.
 Being a Latin myself would help.
-I wrote Mr. Finley a letter last year telling him what I want to do.”
-Allan worked as an instructor in the A’s minor-league system for several years but then decided to come home to Panama.
-After his return, he served as a scout for the Cleveland Indians.
+I wrote Mr. Finley a letter last year telling him what I want to do.”19 Allan worked as an instructor in the A’s minor-league system for several years but then decided to come home to Panama.20 After his return he served as a scout for the Cleveland Indians.
 He recruited catcher Einar Díaz from Chiriquí for the Tribe in 1990.

 Lewis also did some coaching in Panama.
 In the winter of 2001-02, when the nation launched another winter league, he was with the Carta Vieja Roneros, based in Chiriquí.
 Despite the support of Major League Baseball, that league lasted just one season.
 In the 2009 World Baseball Classic, at the request of national team manager and fellow big leaguer Héctor López, he was on the staff of Panama’s squad.
-Allan appears to have retired as a scout after that year, since 2010 stories out of Philadelphia referred to him as a “former Phillies scout.”
-As of 2010 he lived in David with his wife, Barbara.
+He appears to have retired as a scout after that year; after 2010 stories out of Philadelphia referred to him as a “former Phillies scout.”
+He lives in David with his wife Barbara.

-Extracts from this book are presented on the website El Pelotero: http://espanol.oocities.com/elpelotero_online/biografextran/allan_lewis.htm
+Extracts from this book are presented on the website El Pelotero: espanol.oocities.com/elpelotero_online/biografextran/allan_lewis.htm

-Allan Lewis interview from August 1, 2001, also on the website El Pelotero: http://espanol.oocities.com/elpelotero_online/entrevistas/allan_lewis01.htm
+Allan Lewis interview from August 1, 2001, also on the website El Pelotero: espanol.oocities.com/elpelotero_online/entrevistas/allan_lewis01.htm

 Professional Baseball Players Database V6.0